Xilinx/Vitis_Libraries/docs/guide_L1/internals/sha2.rst

   and informs the down-stream parts that how many blocks do we have in this message.
   The message word size is 32-bit for SHA-224/SHA-256, 64-bit for the rest 4 algorithms, and each block has a size of 16 message words.
-* The disgest part iteratively computes the hash values.
+* The digest part iteratively computes the hash values.
 Loop-carried dependency is enforced by the algorithm, and thus this part cannot reach II=1.

-As these two parts can work independently, they are designed into parallel dataflow processes, connected by streams (FIFO's).
+As these two parts can work independently, they are designed into parallel dataflow process, connected by streams (FIFOs).

 The dup_strm module is used to duplicate the number of block stream, and generateMsgSchedule module is responsible for generating the message word stream in sequence.